eXperiBot Documentation

 Offline use

-After the initial download, eXperiBot Blockly can be used 100% offline, regardless of whether the app has been installed on the device or not.
-However, while you are working offline, you will not receive any updates with new features, improvements and troubleshooting for the app and your eXperiBot.
+eXperiBot Blockly can be used completely offline as soon as a corresponding message appears after first opening the app.
+This is possible regardless of whether the app has been installed on the device or not.
+However, while you are working offline, you will not receive any updates with new features, improvements, and troubleshooting for the app and your eXperiBot.

 Installation via app stores